alexgoodell/alexgoodell/README.md

 My current projects center around evaluation of large language models in clinical settings, such as [evaluating the calculation abilities of ChatGPT](https://github.com/stanfordaimlab/llm-as-clinical-calculator/), testing LLMs knowledge of anesthesia, or [designing of human evaluation solutions.](https://alx.gd/archive).

-I am also a per-diem physician at the Palo Alto Veteran's hospital, where I practice hospital medicine.
 I completed medical school and a masters program  at the UC Berkeley - UCSF Joint Medical Program, followed by the Combined Internal Medicine/Anesthesiology Residency at the Stanford School of Medicine.
 I am board-certified in internal medicine.